Connect With Us

 Treatments for toe pain and injuries vary and may include shoe inserts, padding, taping, medicines, injections, and in some cases, surgery.
 If you believe that you have broken a toe, please see a podiatrist as soon as possible.

-If you have any questions please feel free to contact our office located in (Holiday City) Toms River, NJ .
-We offer the newest diagnostic tools and technology to treat your foot and ankle needs.
+If you have any questions please contact our office located in (Holiday City) Toms River, NJ .
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Arthritis can be a difficult condition to live with.
-If you are seeking treatment, contact Josef Elouze, DPM from Elite Podiatry.
+Many people suffer from bouts of heel pain.
+For more information, contact Josef Elouze, DPM of Elite Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Connect With Us